figyl/waveshare-epd-weather-dashboard/README.md

 For more info: [https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT)

 It's not perfect yet, but it's near enough to share.
+### Configuration
+Modify the included config.json.dist file and save it as config.json.

 ### Known bugs:
 - Temperature scale not in sync with line graph,